To understand Bitcoin, there are a few other definitions to clarify first, including that of digital currency .

 Another concern of Icelandic officials focuses on the volatile nature of cryptocurrency, with a 2018 report by The Icelandic Data Center Industry noting that the combination of power consumption issues and speculative nature of crypto trading pose a huge risk factor for their vulnerable local markets.

-Wealth Solutions for the Modern Investor
+Bitcoin for the Modern Investor

 Bitcoin and other cryptocurrencies aren’t endorsed or guaranteed by any government, are volatile, and involve a high degree of risk.
 Consumer protection and securities laws don’t regulate cryptocurrencies to the same degree as traditional brokerage and investment products.
 Research and knowledge are essential prerequisites before engaging with any cryptocurrency.
 US regulators, including